dldl/sphinx-server/README.md

 **With autobuild enabled:**

 Add a *.sphinx-server.yml* file at the root of your project documentation with `autobuild` set to true.
 You may add folders and files to the `ignore` list.
-You can also use a regex to ignore files or folders.
+You can also use regular expressions to ignore files or folders using the `ignore_regex` list.

 Run the following command at the root of your documentation: